Basis-Theory/docs/source/includes/api-reference/_token_associations.md

 ### Response

 Returns a [token](#token-object) if the child token was created for the parent token.
-Returns [an error](#errors) if there were validation errors or the token failed to create.
+Returns [an error](#errors) if there were validation errors, or the token failed to create.

 ## List Child Tokens for a Token